 Organizations are constantly dealing with change.
 In South East Asia, transformation and change in business operations can be a little more complicated due to the variety and richness of cultural and social norms, economic systems, business practices, and governmental focus areas.
-The diversity of cultures within this region means it’s unlikely that a standardised set of tools and practices will be accepted.
+The diversity of cultures within this region means it’s unlikely that a standardised set of tools and practices will be accepted to tackle HR challenges in South East Asia.

 In the South East Asian HR arena, digital transformation has been the buzzword for the past four years.
 But, not all development happened at the same pace.
 Organizations and industries that embraced AI automation and cloud technology became pioneers in the emergent field of HR technology, while those that didn’t began falling behind.